tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 on the ServerHello and therefore has weaker guarantees.
 This is especially relevant if the data is authenticated either with TLS client authentication or inside the application protocol.
-The same warnings apply to any use of the early_exporter_main_secret.
+The same warnings apply to any use of the early_exporter_secret.

 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection), and an